Running jobs

 normal,gpu,owners,bigmem).

-You also need to indicate the scheduler what your job should should do: what modules to load, and how to execute your application.
+You also need to tell the scheduler what your job should do: what modules to load, and how to execute your application.
 Note that any logic you can code into a bash script with the bash scripting language can also be coded into an sbatch script.

 Example sbatch script#